vielhuber/gists/gists/MySQL Importexport backuprestore dump mysqldump on command line #sql/readme.txt

 --set-gtid-purged=OFF: set this if the source database is part of a replication system --ignore-table=dbname.tblname: set this if you want to exclude a certain table
 --single-transaction: set this, if you don't have full access to lock tables
+--routines: export procedures and functions (this is false by default)
+--triggers: exportr triggers (this is true by default)

 // exclude data from specific table (but get schema) mysqldump --ignore-table=dbname.tblname dbname > dump.sql